Telmate/terraform-provider-proxmox/docs/resources/vm_qemu.md

 ### Disks.Virtio Block

 The `disks.virtio` block is used to configure disks of type virtio.
 It may only be specified once.
 It has the options `virtio0` through `virtio15`.
-Each disk can have only one of the following mutually exclusive sub types `cdrom`, `disk`, `passthrough`.
+Each disk can have only one of the following mutually exclusive sub types `cdrom`, `disk`, `passthrough`, `ignore`.
 Configuration for these sub types can be found in their respective chapters:

 * `cdrom`: [Disks.x.Cdrom Block](#disksxcdrom-block).
 * `disk`: [Disks.x.Disk Block](#disksxdisk-block).